 - Your stopping time is almost immediate; keep in mind that trucks need more than 500 feet to perceive, react and brake.

 - Be particularly cautious on left-hand turns.
 As an experienced motorcycle accident lawyer, each attorney at the LaBovick Law Group has handled more of these cases than one would like.
 The safety of riders is our top concern.
-Over 42 percent over motorcycle accidents involve a left turn, whether it’s the rider executing the turn or a truck.
+Over 42 percent of motorcycle accidents involve a left turn, whether it’s the rider executing the turn or a truck.
 Often, the rider is driving through the intersection, legally, and the truck making the left turn simply fails to see him/her.

 - Do not engage in lane splitting.
 This maneuver involves weaving between different lanes of traffic.
 While it can help reduce rear-end collisions in some circumstances, it is illegal in the state of Florida.
 But in other cases, you may misjudge the speed or intentions of other drivers and cause an accident.